 If you were the victim of a truck accident, you might not know what to do next.
 It’s a traumatic experience, and the initial shock could cause you to make poor decisions that compromise the compensation you’re entitled to.
 If you want to file an insurance claim or lawsuit against the at-fault party, follow the following steps:

-Proving fault after a truck accident is one of the most important factors of a case.
+Proving fault after an O’Fallon truck accident is one of the most important factors in a case.
 If we’re able to show that the truck driver, trucking company, or another party caused the crash, we can file a claim with their insurance company.

 State laws require all motor vehicle operators to hold auto insurance with minimum limits for bodily injury and property damage.
 If you file an insurance claim with the truck driver’s insurance company, you could recover compensation up to the limits listed on their policy.